Our Swim School Team has collated a list of our most commonly asked questions to help you get ready for Swim School at MSAC!

 What qualifications and checks do our teachers have?

-Our teachers hold nationally accredited AUSTSWIM Teacher of Swimming & Water Safety Certificates or ASTCA Swim Australia Teacher qualification, current CPR and Working with Children Cards.
+Our teachers hold nationally accredited AUSTSWIM Teacher of Swimming & Water Safety Certificates, ASTCA Swim Australia Teacher qualification or LSV Swimming and Water Safety Teacher qualification current CPR and Working with Children Cards.
 All teachers that teach infant or disability lessons hold specialised qualifications, likewise all our coaching staff hold Swimming Australia Coaching Accreditation.

 Can I take photos of my child in their swimming lesson?